kyledmiller/coding-club/README.md

 # coding-club
-Mini-lessons created for the Coding Club outreach program
+Python mini-lessons created for the Coding Club outreach program